|According to some, they're only food for beavers!|

 Too bad all the false religions are simply barking up the wrong tree!

 "They shall not build, and another inhabit; they shall not plant, and another eat: for as the days of a tree are the days of my people, and mine elect shall long enjoy the work of their hands."
 Isa65:22"And all the trees of the field shall know that I the LORD have brought down the high tree, have exalted the low tree, have dried up the green tree, and have made the dry tree to flourish: I the LORD have spoken and have done it".
 Ezek17:24 The bricks are fallen down, but we will build with hewn stones: the sycomores are cut down, but we will change them into cedars.
 Isa9:10 [Sycomores being a common inexpensive lumber, and cedar much stronger.]
+This declaration seen by some as a rant against God for letting them lose the battle, when they really should have repented of their evil deeds and obeyed His commandments.
 "I see men as trees walking".
 Mark8:24.
 That's what the blind man said after Jesus laid hands on him, and I see it as the first step in opening our "eyes of understanding", Eph1:18, because after Jesus laid hands on him the second time, he saw clearly!